adjunctsarepeople/adjunctsarepeople.github.io/faq.md

 Q: Why should I care?

 A: If you or anyone you know has attended college, this issue affects you.
-Because of the transient nature of adjunct postings, students recieve less attention, miss out on mentorship opportunities, and often struggle to find professors to write their reccomendation letters.
+Because of the transient nature of adjunct postings, students recieve less attention, miss out on mentorship opportunities, and struggle to find professors to write reccomendation letters.
 These consequences have a lasting impact on a student's future and career, even after graduation.